A guide to your child’s learning this half term.

 Useful Websites: (copy and past into browser)

-Birch children will be given one piece of English and one piece of maths work that will either develop or consolidate our learning in class.
+Children will be given one piece of English and one piece of maths work that will either develop or consolidate our learning in class.
 They should spend at least 20-30 minutes completing it to the best of their ability.
 They will also get a longer project linked to our topic, which will be due in during the last week of term.
 They could spend a little bit of time each week, or complete the whole project in one week.
-Completed work should be handed in every Wednesday morning and their book will be returned on the same day.
+Completed work should be handed in every Tuesday and will be returned on Wednesday.
+The children will also bring home weekly spelling words to practise.